pgxn/pgxn-manager/README.md

         gmake
         gmake install

-  Then repeat the steps aboe but use the "test" context, specified by the call to `Build.PL` like so:
+  Then repeat the steps above but use the "test" context, specified by the call to `Build.PL` like so:

         perl Build.PL --db_super_user postgres \
                       --db_client /path/to/pgsql/bin/psql \